Back to the root file of my research overview.

 Besides the above major areas of my interests, I have papers on various other issues.
 Here are some examples:

 I invested efforts in figuring out how to teach Theory of Computations.
-Existing textbooks frustrated me by being devoted to issues entirely unrelated to what the Theory of Computation is at present.
+Many textbooks frustrated me by being devoted to issues entirely unrelated to what the Theory of Computation is at present.
 [Levin 96] presented my attempts.

+Some of my papers are on Intuitionistic Logic.
+[Levin 69] proved completeness, gave syntactic characterization and some other results on Medvedev's model of Intuitionistic Propositional Logic.
 [Levin 76c] introduced an axiom scheme called Principle of Information Conservation for second order Intuitionistic Arithmetic.
 It yields a maximal conservative extension of classical first order arithmetic.
 This kind of completeness is very unusual in Intuitionism.